-This post is part of the entire series for obtaining multimedia content.
-In the previous post, we saw how to configure Radarr and before that Sonarr, which together give us access to both movies and series.
-In this post, we’ll cover the missing point: subtitles.
+This post is part of the complete guide to getting multimedia content.
+In the previous post, we saw how to configure Radarr and before that Sonarr, so between the two we have access to both movies and series.
+In this post, we’re going to look at the missing piece: subtitles.

 1 - What is Bazarr?

-Bazarr is an application that automatically links with Radarr and Sonarr and searches for and downloads subtitles for that content.
+Bazarr is an application that automatically integrates with Radarr and Sonarr to search for and download subtitles for your media content.

-It’s true that sometimes the content we download already comes with subtitles, and we can configure both Radarr and Sonarr to fetch the subtitle along with the video.
-But this application will help us for all the files that do NOT come with subtitles.
+It's true that sometimes we download content that's already bundled with subtitles, and we can configure both Radarr and Sonarr to grab those, but this application helps with files that DO NOT contain embedded subtitles.

 2 - How to install Bazarr?

-To install Bazarr, all we need to do is add the following code into the docker-compose file or, as in our case, into Portainer:
+To install Bazarr, all you have to do is add the following code to your docker-compose file or, as in our case, within Portainer:

-Here we indicate where our configuration is located as well as the path to the series and movies directories.
+Here we indicate where our configuration is located, as well as the path for the movies and series.

-With this, you can open the application in your browser at http:\\{ip-server}:6767
+With this, you can now open the app in your browser with http:\\{ip-server}:6767

 Now we need to configure both Sonarr and Radarr.